movet306/Textile-Intelligence-Bot/README.md

 The result is a fully automated pipeline that scrapes 4 international and local textile news sources every morning at 08:00, extracts article titles and links using custom JavaScript parsing, sends each title through OpenAI's GPT-4o-mini API for AI summarization, and delivers clean Turkish-language briefings with clickable source links directly to Telegram — all without any manual input.

-This project has gone through three iterations.
-The first version established the core pipeline but ran locally — it only fired when my laptop was on, which defeated the purpose of a fully automated morning briefing.
-The second moved the entire workflow to Railway's cloud infrastructure, making it run 24/7 regardless of local machine state.
-The third — and current — version adds a persistent memory system: the bot now tracks every article it has ever delivered, and never sends the same story twice.
+This project has gone through **three iterations**.
+The first version established the core pipeline but ran locally ,it only fired when my laptop was on, which defeated the purpose of a fully automated morning briefing. **The second moved the entire workflow to Railway's cloud infrastructure, making it run 24/7 regardless of local machine state**.
+The third and current version **adds a persistent memory system: the bot now tracks every article it has ever delivered, and never sends the same story twice.**

 The sections below document both layers: the pipeline architecture that handles scraping, AI summarization, and Telegram delivery, and the memory system built on top of it that makes the whole thing reliable as a daily briefing tool.

 ---